 The proposal also provides one-time appropriations of \$875,000 for fiscal year 2016 and \$2,625,000 for fiscal year 2017, to support MSOP's costs to continue to operate its large facilities within the secure perimeter while clients who are appropriate for less restrictive alternatives are transitioning to less restrictive secure facilities.
 MSOP has developed contracts with several community resources for ongoing clinical services, housing, and intensive supervision.
 This proposal assumes increased use of these contracted alternatives, in addition to the development of state-run less restrictive facilities for clients which the private community providers will not serve.
 Given the current rate at which clients are ordered by the court for provisional discharge, we had been anticipating that approximately five clients per year would transition to less restrictive secure facilities.
-An expected outcome of this proposal is that the number of clients transitioning each year will grow to 50.
 Although the per diem for clients on provisional discharge is similar to that of clients in the MSOP secure perimeter, MSOP will continue to incur costs until a critical mass of clients are residing under intensive supervision in the community.
 Specifically, beds or units within the secure perimeter cannot be closed until the census decreases enough to support a change in the staffing pattern.
 Because of uncertainty about how long the transition may take, under this proposal the one-time appropriation is available until June 30, 2019.